Jaime-alv/connect/README.md

-# CRM
+# Connect
- Customer Relationship Manager
+Your own social net.

 # Work in Progress
 You can create the server and toy with it, but it's not ready and there is no encryption, yet, for data.